dbsystel/cdk-sops-secrets/README.md

 Secrets filled in this way can be used immediately within the CloudFormation stack.

 This way, secrets can be securely stored in git repositories and easily synchronized into AWS SecretsManager Secrets.

+# Motivation

+This project was created to solve a recurring problem of syncing mozilla/sops secrets into AWS SecretsManager in a convenient, secure way.

+Apart from that, the project was for learning:
+- Write a golang lambda
+- Writing unit tests incl. mocks in golang
+- Reproducible builds of go (byte-by-byte identical)
+- Build reproducible zips (byte-by-byte identical)
+- Release an npm package
+- Setting up projects with projen
+- CI/CD with github actions
+- CDK unit and integration tests